productteams/kaldi-template-productteams/site/content/products.md

         - Up to 4 different varieties of services
       plan: Big
       price: '480'
-    - description: Want a few tiny batches from different varieties?
+    - description: Need more hours or more varietied services?
 Try our custom plan
       items:
         - participation in sprint stand-ups/retrospectives as needed.
         - All services are the same per hour
         - p to 4 different varieties of services
       plan: Custom
-      price: '?'
+      price: '1000+'
 ---